nasa/SMCPy/README.md

 Python module for uncertainty quantification using a parallel sequential Monte Carlo sampler.

-To operate the code, the user supplies a computational model built in Python 2.7, defines prior distributions for each of the model parameters to be estimated, and provides data to be used for calibration.
-SMC sampling can then be conducted with ease through instantiation of the SMC class and a call to the sample() method.
-The output of this process is an approximation of the parameter posterior probability distribution conditional on the data provided.
+To use the code, the user provides a complex model built into Python 2.7, defines the previous distribution of each model column to be measured, and provides data to be used for measurement.
+The SMC sample can be easily processed by the SMC class exposure and by calling the sample method ().
+The result of this process is the specification of the parameter distribution parameters of the given data.

-The primary sampling algorithm implemented in this package is an MPI-enabled version of that presented in the following IEEE article by Nguyen et al.:
+The basic sample algorithm used in this package is the MPI-enabled version of that presentation in the next IEEE text by Nguyen et al

 > Nguyen, Thi Le Thu, et al. "Efficient sequential Monte-Carlo samplers for Bayesian
 > inference."
 IEEE Transactions on Signal Processing 64.5 (2015): 1305-1319.